 One of the less popular gateway options offered by PayPal is the Digital Goods gateway.
 This gateway can only be used for digital goods, but offers a really awesome benefit: customers can check out with two-clicks using PayPal Digital Goods.

 This gateway can be embedded in an app, game, website, or other digital content to offer a quick, high-converting checkout.
 The checkout process is seamless and can be completed from within your digital content easily, as shipping information is not needed.

-PayPal Digital Goods charges only per-transaction fees of 2.9% + 30¢ or 5.0% + 0.5¢ (whichever is lower) to better support micropayments (payments usually lower than $10-12).
+PayPal Digital Goods charges only per-transaction fees of 2.9 percent + 30¢ or 5.0 percent + 0.5¢ (whichever is lower) to better support micropayments (payments usually lower than $10 to $12).
 This can be really handy if you sell music or other goods on your website that will either be all-digital or priced at less than $10 so that you can get the lowest fees possible.